ankan1811/Object-Detection-By-Ankan/README.md

 Step 36: Run it on each test image and show the results End.

 IV.
-RESULTS
+RESULTS:

 We feed the input image to the Object Detection API to generate a convolutional feature map.
 From the convolutional feature map, we identify the region of proposals and warp them into squares.
 And by using an RoI (Region of Interest layer) pooling layer, we reshape them into a fixed size so that it can be fed into a fully connected layer.

-V. FUTURE SCOPE
+V. FUTURE SCOPE:

 The object detection tutorial is fully done in jupyter notebook based on machine learning.
 So, in general terms, Machine Learning is a result of the application of Artificial Learning.
 Let’s take the example of you shopping online — have you ever been in a situation where the app or website started recommending products that might in some way be associated or similar to the purchase you made?
 If yes, then you have seen machine learning in action.
 Even the “bought together” combination of products is another byproduct of machine learning.
 This is how companies target their audience, and divide people into various categories to serve them better, make their shopping experience tailored to their browsing behavior.
 Machine learning is merely based on predictions made based on experience.
 It enables machines to make data-driven decisions, which is more efficient than explicitly programming to carry out certain tasks.
 These algorithms are designed in a fashion that gives exposure to new data that can help organisations learn and improve their strategies.